Mongolia Economic Forum: Mongolia Economic Forum 2010

-The Mongolia Economic Forum 2010 was held on 8–9 February 2010, under the auspices of the Prime Minister of Mongolia, S. Batbold ('Sükhbaataryn Batbold') under the slogan of “Together we can”.
-Nobel prize-winning economist Hernando De Soto attended as an honorary guest.
-The first day of the forum focused on the subjects of “Budgetary reforms”, “Development of the mining sector”, “Environment, green economy”.
-The themes of discussions on the following day were “State registration reforms”, “Capital market reforms”, “Competitiveness”.
-During the forum, an organization was founded under the name "Mongolia Economic Forum" which is independent of politics, non-governmental with the task of organizing annual economic forum.
+The inaugural Mongolia Economic Forum was held on 8–9 February 2010 under the auspices of Prime Minister S. Batbold with the slogan “Together we can.”
+Discussions focused on budgetary reform, development of the mining sector, the environment and green economy, state registration reforms, capital market reforms, and competitiveness.
+During this first Forum, an independent, non-governmental organization was founded under the name Mongolia Economic Forum with the mandate to organize an annual national economic forum.

 Mongolia Economic Forum 2011

-The Mongolia Economic Forum 2011 was held between the 2–4 March 2011 under the auspices of the Prime Minister S. Batbold with the slogan “Together in Development” and focused on the following four main themes; “Human development”, “Development policy”, “Governance”, “Infrastructure” and had 15 different set of sessions.
-The highlight of the forum was round table meetings between delegates from the World Economic Forum in civil chamber of the Presidential Office, themes of the roundtable discussions were “Responsible mining”, “Transparency in extraction production”, and “Together against corruption”.
-Another beneficial aspect of the forum was that the “Invest Mongolia” forum was held together with the Mongolian Economic Forum.
+The 2011 Forum took place on 2–4 March 2011, again under the auspices of Prime Minister S. Batbold, with the slogan “Together in Development.”
+The program centered on four core themes: human development, development policy, governance, and infrastructure, across 15 sessions.
+A key highlight was a roundtable with delegates from the World Economic Forum in the Civil Chamber of the Presidential Office, focusing on responsible mining, transparency in extractive industries, and joint efforts against corruption.
+The Invest Mongolia forum was also held alongside MEF, broadening investor dialogue.